 - Secondly, the subject matter should not fall within the exceptions recognized by the court; that are, physical phenomena, laws of nature, and abstract ideas.

 Also Read: Things to Do Before Patenting Something

 Patentable Subject Matter: Terminologies

-You must understand the difference between what patentable subject matter is and what isn’t.
+The difference between what patentable subject matter is and what isn’t, is very important to understand.
 For this, you are required to know about certain key terms used.
 They are:

 Utility patent preserves the working and use of a particular product or invention.
 It includes process, machine, products, or matter composition.